30184 - RISK MANAGEMENT WITH DERIVATIVES

 - Futures: contract specifications; hedging and trading with futures.

-- Swaps: pricing and usage of swap contracts.
+- Interest Rate Swaps: pricing and valuations of Interest rate swaps.

-- Options: markets and contract specifications; overview of pricing techniques; hedging and trading with options.
+- Options: markets and contract specifications; overview of pricing techniques; hedging and trading with options; market risks and Greeks.

 - Structured Products: introduction to hybrid products and basic concepts of structuring techniques.

-Describe basic financial derivatives (namely forwards, futures, swaps, plain vanilla options and other innovative contracts) and the theoretical framework.
+- Describe basic financial derivatives (namely forwards, futures, IRS, plain vanilla options and CDS) and the theoretical framework.

-Recognize main risk profiles and key drivers of financial derivatives.
+- Recognize main risk profiles and key drivers of finanical derivatives.

-- Formulate fair price indications for financial derivatives.
+- Formulate fair price indications for plain financial derivatives.

 - Analyze basic heding and trading strategies with plain vanilla options.